Candidates

 Evolution of SaaS

 The concept of SaaS has evolved significantly over the decades.
 Its roots can be traced back to the early 1960s when time-sharing allowed multiple users to access the same computer resources simultaneously.
-In the 1980s, the centralization of software applications on mainframes and minicomputers marked the early stages of software as a service.
+In the 1980s, the centralization of software applications on mainframes and minicomputers marked the early stages of software-as-a-service.

 In 2011, solutions like Dropbox popularized cloud storage, fundamentally changing document management and collaboration for organizations.
 These developments reflect the evolution of SaaS towards modern, cloud-based applications that enhance business efficiency and innovation.